Measurement uncertainty relations: characterising optimal error bounds for qubits: Error bounds for qubits: metric error region

+Reading $M^2$ together with $\sin2\varphi$ as functions of the unsharpness measures via \eref{eq:MU}, \eref{eq:varphi}, this yields an implicit functional relation between $U(\Co)$ and $U(\Do)$:

+At this point it is instructive to revisit the case $M^2=1$, for which both approximators are sharp and must therefore coincide: we now see that this entails $\sin\theta=0$, confirming that sharp approximators can only be optimal if the target observables coincide.
+In this case one has $\Ao=\Co=\Do=\Bo$, so that the optimal errors are both zero, as is expected.

-In general, the shape of the bound described by Eq.~\eqref{eq:YObound} is determined by the angle $\theta$ that quantifies the incompatibility between $\Ao$ and $\Bo$.
-In the case of compatible observables ($\theta=0$), the optimal errors are both zero, as is expected, and for maximally incompatible observables ($\theta=\pi/2$) we arrive at the form
+\Fref{fig:Unsharp} shows the unsharpness tradeoff for some target observables with different degrees of incompatibility.
+In general, the shape of the bound described by \eref{eq:YObound} is determined by the angle $\theta$ that quantifies the incompatibility between $\Ao$ and $\Bo$.

-which for the domain that we are considering, $\varphi\in[0,\pi/2]$, defines the lower left quadrant of a unit circle centred at $(1,1)$: